Joble9012/Joble9012/README.md

 ### What I Did

-I downloaded my full Spotify history as multiple JSON files containing timestamps, track and artist names, and play durations in milliseconds.
-The first step was consolidating all data into a clean CSV file.
-During cleaning using Python, I:
+To start, I requested my Spotify listening history through their data request feature.
+A few days later, I received around ten separate JSON files containing roughly 900,000 streaming records.

+I began by exploring the structure of the files—examining column names, checking sample entries, and understanding what each field represented.
+Then, using Python and pandas, I cleaned and consolidated the data into a single CSV file.
+This involved:
+- Merging all JSON files into one dataset
-- Removed unnecessary columns (platform details, IP addresses, audiobook fields)
+- Removing unnecessary columns (e.g., IP addresses, platform details, audiobook fields)
-- Filtered out outliers (e.g., *“White Noise 3 Hour Long”*)
+- Filtering out outliers like ambient noise tracks (e.g., “White Noise 3 Hour Long”)
-- Formatted dates and converted milliseconds to minutes
+- Formatting timestamps and converting milliseconds to minutes
-- Retained plays from 2018 onward only
+- Keeping only data from 2018 onward to ensure consistency

-After cleaning, I analyzed the data using **Python pandas** to identify top artists, most-played songs, and total listening hours.
-Visualizations were created with **Tableau** dashboards.
+Once the data was cleaned, I performed exploratory data analysis (EDA) to uncover trends and insights.
+Using Python, I identified metrics such as top artists, top tracks, total listening time, and yearly listening distribution.

+After completing the analysis, I imported the cleaned dataset into Tableau to design interactive dashboards.
+I created two main dashboards:
+Listening Over Time – focused on trends by day, month, and year Artists & Songs – highlighting my most-played artists and tracks

+In designing the visualizations, my goal was to balance insight and simplicity—showing the most meaningful patterns without overwhelming the viewer.
+I styled the dashboards to resemble Spotify’s clean UI aesthetic, and experimented with filters that allow exploration by year and month.

 ### Key Findings